Navigate to content

 SURVEY DATA

-Total population is 11,102 objects.
-The crop farming sample size is 1,555.
+Total population in 2020 was 11,102 objects.
+The crop farming sample size was 1,555.
 The total population of holdings includes all active holdings from the statistical register of agricultural holdings.
 The samples are stratified by standard output groups.
 All holdings with a standard output of at least 200,000 euros are covered; for other holdings, stratified simple random sampling is used.

 ADMINISTRATIVE DATA